 The demand for white sage and Palo Santo also contributes to a growing environmental issue.
 As beauty and wellness brands continue to gentrify the practice, these endangered plants are being overharvested (Beauty Independent).
 According to the United Plant Savers Medicinal Plant Conservation, there are less than 250 mature Palo Santo trees (Bulnesia sarmientoi, a species that grows in Paraguay, Argentina, and Bolivia) in the wild (Triluna Wellness).
 There are even instances of illegal harvesting of white sage (Daily Bulletin).
 While Indigenous companies harvest Palo Santo and white sage sustainably, consumers rely heavily on larger chains for the plant.
 Regulation for proper harvesting is proven difficult (Yoga Journal).

 Often, the colonization and devastation of Native communities are considered part of the past.
 But these issues persist to modern-day (Beauty Independent).
-Indigenous people and their cultures continue to be exploited and ravaged for the sake of capitalism and “progression” in society while Westerners commodify sacred traditions for self-indulgence (Forage and Sustain).
-When White settlers first came to North America, they banned Native Americans from practicing their spiritual traditions, including using ceremonial white sage (Forage and Sustain).
-To commercialize a sacred ritual, then running the source to near extinction, and finally not using it for its true purpose is predation at the highest level.
-For wellness enthusiasts, answer this: Is your wellness worth the expense of Native practices and traditions?
+Indigenous people and their cultures continue to be exploited and ravaged for the sake of capitalism and “progression” in society, while Westerners commodify sacred traditions for self-indulgence (Forage and Sustain).
+When white settlers first came to North America, they banned Native Americans from practicing their spiritual traditions, including using ceremonial white sage (Forage and Sustain).
+To commercialize a sacred ritual, then running the source to near extinction and not using it for its true purpose is predation at the highest level.
+For wellness enthusiasts, answer this: is your wellness worth the expense of Native practices and traditions?

 - Palo Santo and white sage are used by Native communities all over the Americas for ceremonial, spiritual, and medicinal purposes.
 They’ve served as grounding rituals throughout time.